-One thing that you will get to know as a hamster owner is that you may not see a lot of your pet during daylight hours.
-You’ll often see your hamster sleep during the day!
+One thing that you will notice as a hamster owner is that you don’t see much of them during daylight hours.
+In fact, you’ll often see your hamster sleep during the day.

 This doesn’t mean that hamsters are never awake during the day, but it does mean hamsters are most active in the evening, and at night time.